inshahayat04/Diabetes_Prediction/README.md

 The model was evaluated using:

-Accuracy
-Precision
-Recall
-F1-score
-Confusion Matrix
+Accuracy, Precision, Recall, F1-score and Confusion Matrix

 Key Observations:
 1. Glucose, BMI, and Age are the strongest predictors.